Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/sendgrid.md

 1. In SendGrid, find Settings, then click **Mail Settings**.
 2. Select **Event Webhook**.
 3. Under HTTP Post URL, enter the following text: `https://<your-api-key>:CJdAK9fWEn4dH2UzKht37sAM@api.amplitude.com/sendgrid`.
-  a.
-If you are in the European Union, ensure you include `.eu` within the URl (i.e. `https://<your-api-key>:CJdAK9fWEn4dH2UzKht37sAM@api.eu.amplitude.com/sendgrid`)
+(If you are in the European Union, ensure you include `.eu` within the URl (i.e. `https://<your-api-key>:CJdAK9fWEn4dH2UzKht37sAM@api.eu.amplitude.com/sendgrid`))
-5. Select the event data you want to send to Amplitude.
+4. Select the event data you want to send to Amplitude.
-6. Toggle the Event Webhook Status to **Enabled**.
+5. Toggle the Event Webhook Status to **Enabled**.
-7. Save your work.
+6. Save your work.

 SendGrid sends the selected events to Amplitude.
 SendGrid event names in Amplitude are prepended with the prefix `[Sendgrid]` , and the Library is `sendgrid`.